mauropasse/design/articles/events_executor.md

 Whenever an entity is associated to an executor it may already have multiple items of work ready to be processed.
 The `EventsExecutor` should tell the entity whether it has to immediately push or to discard those pending events.

-### Types of Events queue

 ##### EventsQueue abstract class

 There are multiple uses cases with different requirements (performance, determinism in events ordering, bounded memory).
 A single `EventsQueue` can't comply with all requirements simultaneously, so there's need for different types of queue.
-We want all queues to use the same APIs (to be able to use them interchangeably), so we created an abstract class `EventsQueue`.
-This abstract class can be used to implement different types of queues where `ExecutorEvent`s can be stored.
+We want all queues to use the same APIs to be able to use them interchangeably, so we created an abstract class `EventsQueue` which can be derived to implement different types of queues where `ExecutorEvent`s can be stored.
 The derived classes should choose which underlying container to use and the strategy for pushing and popping events.

+The EventsQueue abstract class has generic queue APIs like `enqueue()`, `dequeue()`, `empty()`, `size ()` and an `init()` API needed for some specific implementations.

+##### Types of Events queue

-For example a queue implementation may be bounded or unbounded and have different pruning strategies.
+A queue implementation may be bounded or unbounded and have different pruning strategies.
 Implementations may or may not check the validity of events and decide how to handle the situation where an event is not valid anymore (e.g. a subscription history cache overruns).
+Here we present some possible type of queues that could be implemented.

 ##### SimpleEventsQueue

-This is the simplest queue, as it does not peform any checks when events are pushed or extracted, so it's more suitable for situacions where CPU performance is needed.
+This is the simplest queue, just a wrapper around the std::queue.
+It does not peform any checks when events are pushed or extracted, so it's more suitable for situacions where CPU performance is needed.

-As long as events are pushed into the queue it will keep growing, regardless of the actual history size of the underlying middleware entity.
-This may cause several events to accumulate, for example while the `EventsExecutor` is not spinning, which can lead to out-of-memory situations or subverting the ordering of events.

-This queue may fail to provide a correct ordering of events in some corner case situations.
-In particular, if an entity pushes a number of events greater than its QoS history size while the `EventsExecutor` is busy processing events, then the ordering may be compromised.

-Consider the following example of a system with two subscriptions A and B.
-Subscription A has a QoS history size of 1.
-While the `EventsExecutor` is busy processing events, the following events accumulates into the `EventsQueue`:
- - Event 1 from Subscription A
- - Event 2 from Subscription B
- - Event 3 from Subscription A

-When the `EventsExecutor` is ready to process these new events, it will start from the first pushed, i.e. the event 1 from Subscription A.
-However, when calling the `execute_subscription()` API, the message that generated event 1 will not be available anymore as it has been overwritten from the message that generated event 3.
-The `execute_subscription()` API will not fail, but rather it will process the message that generated event 3.
-This violates the ordering as event 2 should have been processed before that.

-##### LockFreeEventsQueue

-This queue is equivalent to the `SimpleEventsQueue` with the difference that is lock free, which improves performance reducing times needed to enqueue/dequeue events from it.
+As multiple threads can push events into the queue, a locking mechanism is needed.
+As an alternative, a lock free queue can be implemented.

+This queue has the disadvantage of not being bounded, so its use should be avoided.

 ##### BoundedEventsQueue